Computational advances and challenges in simulations of turbulence and star formation: Star formation

 which is obtained from Eq.~(\ref{eq:lJ}) by setting the Jeans length $\lJ=2\,\rsink$ and solving for the density.
 Here, $2\rsink$ is the chosen sink particle diameter, which is typically set to $5$~grid-cell lengths (corresponding to $\rsink=2.5\,\dx$) at the maximum refinement level, in order to avoid artificial fragmentation (cf.~Sect.~\ref{sec:jeans}).

 Grid cells that exceed the threshold in Eq.~(\ref{eq:rhosink}) must not immediately form sinks.
 Instead, a sequence of additional checks for collapse and gravitational instability is performed.
 First, a spherical control volume of radius $\rsink$ is defined, centered on the candidate cell with $\rho>\rhosink$.
-The total gravitational, thermal, kinetic, and magnetic energies ($E_\mathrm{grav}$, $E_\mathrm{th}$, $E_\mathrm{kin}$, $E_\mathrm{mag}$) are then determined by summation over all cells $i$ within the control volume, evaluated in the reference frame of the central cell, and using the gravitational potential provided by the Poisson solver (Sect.~\ref{sec:poisson}).
-A sink particle is only created if the gas within the control volume, \begin{enumerate} \item lies on the highest refinement level (for grid-based codes), \item is not within $\rsink$ of an existing sink particle, \item is converging from all directions, i.e., radial velocity $v_{r,i}<0$, \item has a minimum of the gravitational potential at its center, \item is gravitationally bound ($\abs{E_\mathrm{grav}} > E_\mathrm{th}+E_\mathrm{kin}+E_\mathrm{mag}$), and \item is Jeans-unstable. \end{enumerate} \citet{GrudicEtAl2021} replace condition (iv) with a tidal stability criterion, while \citet{HubberWalchWhitworth2013} instead employ a Hill-sphere criterion.
+The total gravitational, thermal, kinetic, and magnetic energies ($E_\mathrm{grav}$, $E_\mathrm{th}$, $E_\mathrm{kin}$, $E_\mathrm{mag}$) are then determined by summation over all cells $i$ within the control volume, and using the gravitational potential provided by the Poisson solver (Sect.~\ref{sec:poisson}).
+We note that the energies are evaluated in the reference frame of the central cell{\emdash}in particular, the relevant kinetic energy in the following checks is the unordered, turbulent component of kinetic energy, corresponding to the motions that can counter the local gravitational collapse of the region.

+Therefore, a sink particle should only be created if the gas within the control volume, \begin{enumerate} \item lies on the highest refinement level (for grid-based codes), \item is not within $\rsink$ of an existing sink particle, \item is converging from all directions, i.e., radial velocity $v_{r,i}<0$, \item has a minimum of the gravitational potential at its center, \item is gravitationally bound ($\abs{E_\mathrm{grav}} > E_\mathrm{th}+E_\mathrm{kin}+E_\mathrm{mag}$), and \item is Jeans-unstable. \end{enumerate} \citet{GrudicEtAl2021} replace condition~4 with a tidal stability criterion, while \citet{HubberWalchWhitworth2013} instead employ a Hill-sphere criterion.
 Both serve the same purpose of ensuring that the candidate cell lies at the true center of a collapsing region.
 These checks ensure that only genuinely collapsing, star-forming gas is converted into sink particles.
+We further note that depending on the local physical conditions, some of these checks may be redundant{\emdash}nevertheless, in general it is safest to check for all of them.

 The density threshold in Eq.~(\ref{eq:rhosink}) alone is insufficient, because local density enhancements can arise in shocks without leading to collapse.
 Therefore, the cell-by-cell Jeans criterion alone is inadequate, since it does not guarantee that sufficient mass is contained within the entire Jeans volume to become gravitationally bound.
 Ensuring collapse requires non-local consistency, as the Jeans length must be resolved by multiple grid cells (see Sect.~\ref{sec:jeans}).